Free Case Evaluation

 Defective Products & Unsafe Properties

-Defective products are capable of not only causing injury themselves but of creating situations where injuries are likely when they don’t work as advertised.
-Manufacturing safety products, such as railings, pressure valves, and fire control equipment, for example, can cause catastrophic injuries when simply failing to operate at all.
+Defective products are capable of not only causing injury themselves but of creating situations where injuries are likely when they don't work as advertised.
+Manufactured safety products, such as railings, pressure valves, and fire control equipment, can cause catastrophic injuries by simply failing to operate at all.
 This is not a complete list of cases where pain and suffering may be a factor.

 Pain & Suffering Claims